zachhhhh/WhisperLiveKit/README.md

 This project extends the [Whisper Streaming](https://github.com/ufal/whisper_streaming) implementation by incorporating few extras.
 The enhancements include:

-1. **FastAPI Server with WebSocket Endpoint**: Enables real-time speech-to-text transcription directly from the browser.
+1. **Efficient FastAPI Server with WebSocket Endpoint**: Real-time speech-to-text transcription for browsers, web apps, or React Native, with audio chunks processed via FFmpeg async streaming process to ensure minimal latency.

-2. **Buffering Indication**: Improves streaming display by showing the current processing status, providing users with immediate feedback.
+2. **Buffering preview**: Enhances streaming feedback by displaying the unvalidated buffer content, allowing users to see live processing updates.

 3. **Javascript Client implementation**: Functionnal and minimalist MediaRecorder implementation that can be copied on your client side.